Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Phenomenology and experimental perspectives for TDA s

 \mbox

-The long awaited completion and launch of the \={P}ANDA experiment at GSI-FAIR by the end of this decade will offer unique possibilities for new investigations of the hadron structure (see {\it e.g.} Ref.~\cite{Fischer:2021kcr} for the recent status of the \={P}ANDA).
-One of the primary goals of the \={P}ANDA experimental program \cite{Lutz:2009ff,Wiedner:2011mf} are the dedicated measurements of the nucleon electromagnetic form factors in the time-like region through the proton-antiproton annihilation reactions into $e^+ e^-$ and $\mu^+ \mu^-$ in a broad kinematical range.
+The long awaited completion and launch of the \=PANDA experiment at GSI-FAIR by the end of this decade will offer unique possibilities for new investigations of the hadron structure (see \textit{e.g.} Ref.~\cite{Fischer:2021kcr} for the recent status of the \=PANDA).
+In the proton--antiproton annihilation mode the invariant center-of-mass energy $W^2 \equiv (p_N+ p_{\bar{N}})^2$ of the \=PANDA is supposed to be in the range $W^2= 5 \div 25~{\rm GeV}^{2}$.
+One of the primary goals of the \=PANDA experimental program \cite{Lutz:2009ff,Wiedner:2011mf} is the dedicated measurements of the nucleon electromagnetic form factors in the time-like region through the proton--antiproton annihilation reactions into $e^+ e^-$ and $\mu^+ \mu^-$ in a broad kinematical range.
 The detailed feasibility studies for these measurements have been performed in \cite{Sudol:2009vc}.